gethin101/rework-stability-mod/README.md

 # Custom A1 Mini Camera Systen

-This is my custom camera system design for the Bambu lab A1 Mini where I will use custom G-code to program the nozzle to tap into a camera switch after each layer of print.
+This is my custom camera system design for the Bambu lab A1 Mini made during [Hackclub's Rework program](https://rework.hackclub.com/).
+It uses custom G-code, a raspberry pi pico, a Logitech C270 webcam and a camera clicker to record smooth timelapses of my prints.
-I will use a Raspberry Pi Pico to detect the switch through a GPIO pin and send a keyboard shortcut to my computer as a HID device.
-My computer will then take a frame from the camera, by either taking a screenshot of the webcam interface or by using custom software to control the camera and take a photo.
-After each photo is taken, the printer will continue printing and at the end I will have lots of photos I can edit together to make a smooth timelapse of my prints.

 # How it will work: